-180 Kyrgyz Republic Public Expenditure Review Policy Notes, The WB, 2014 decline government There was in spending in general in 1990s that influenced state expenditures on health greatly.
+181 Kyrgyz Republic Public Expenditure Review Policy Notes, The WB, 2014 was decline in government There spending in general in 1990s that influenced state expenditures on health greatly.
 State health expenditure began to increase after 2000, in line with reforms to the health financing system.
 Total expenditure on health increased from 4.4% of GDP in 2000 to 6.4% in 2009.
-Public sector expenditure on heath as % of GDP increased from 2.1% in 2000 to 4.28% in 2012182.
+Public sector expenditure on heath as % of GDP increased from 2.1% in 2000 to 4.28% in 2012183.
 When seen in the context of the WHO European Region, as well as trends in CIS and CARK, Kyrgyz Republic is spending a higher share of

-$^{^{\}rm 181}\,$ Joint Decree of the MoH and MHIF #505 and #183, dated 28.08.2013
+182 Joint Decree of the MoH and MHIF #505 and #183, dated 28.08.2013

-Figure 42: Total Health Expenditure per capita in PPP\$, Kyrgyzstan
+Figure 41: Total Health Expenditure per capita in PPP\$, Kyrgyzstan

 GDP on health than many other countries of the former USSR.
-However, considering that GDP per capita in Kyrgyz Republic is among the lowest in the WHO European Region, total health expenditure per capita is still very low compared with other countries of the WHO European Region183.
+However, considering that GDP per capita in Kyrgyz Republic is among the lowest in the WHO European Region, total health expenditure per capita is still very low compared with other countries of the WHO European Region184.
 Total health expenditure per capita increased 7-fold since 2000 with more steady growth from 2009.